 Protest, Keratsini, 18.09.19 © Maria Paschalidou 2019

-This research is being developed in collaboration with the Department of Social Anthropology at Panteion University of Social and Political Sciences under the supervision of Athena Athanasiou, Professor of Social Anthropology, Culture Theory and Gender Studies.
+This research was developed in collaboration with the Department of Social Anthropology at Panteion University of Social and Political Sciences under the supervision of Athena Athanasiou, Professor of Social Anthropology, Culture Theory and Gender Studies.

 Maria Paschalidou, “Phantasm-agoria of/in crisis.
 Lens-Based Media and collective experience of the political in performing ‘image’ and agora”.
 De Montfort University, Leicester, UK, 2018.
 My doctoral research was completed with the creation of seven different projects, which critically involve phantasmagoria as a complex synthesis of the notions ‘image’/phantasma and agora, and renegotiate the practice of participation connecting the political with poetic language and visuality: Arbitrariness (2012), Symposium (2012), Biography of the Bread (2014), Semiotics of the Phantasma (2014), Semiotics of the Protest (2014), Shining on Traces of Escape (2015), The Bankorgs (2015).